electronicgore/PTBF-soundboard/README.md

 # PythonTwitchBotFramework Soundboard mod

 This is an extension for [PythonTwitchBotFramework](https://github.com/sharkbound/PythonTwitchBotFramework) that adds the soundboard capabilities to the bot.
-See the original readme and the [wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) for info on how to install, set up, and use the bot.
+See [the original readme](https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/README.md) and  [the original wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) for info on how to install, set up, and use the bot.

-The soundboard currently integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.
+As of now, the soundboard *partially* integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.

+The soundboard is designed for a *single-channel bot*.
+If you run one instance of the bot that is supposed to join multiple twitch channels and maintain separate soundboards for each channel, things **will** break down.
+Don't do this.

 # Dependencies